MohnishRaval/SWE-642-HA3/readme.md

 5. **Docker Containers**: Both the frontend and backend applications are packaged as Docker containers for easy deployment and portability.
 These containers are orchestrated using Docker Compose on AWS EC2 instances.

+6. **Cleanup Script**: The cleanup.sh script stops and removes existing Docker containers and images related to the application.

+7. **Development/Test Script**: The dev-test.sh script cleans up existing containers and images and then builds and runs new containers for both the frontend and backend components in a development or test environment.

-6. **EC2 Instances**: The Docker containers are deployed and run on AWS EC2 instances.
+8. **EC2 Instances**: The Docker containers are deployed and run on AWS EC2 instances.
 The frontend container is exposed on port 4200, while the backend container is exposed on port 8080.

 ## Workflow Description